vladavilov/playground/pdf-agent/README.md

     python scripts/download_nltk_data.py
     ```

+5.  **Download Embedding Model**
+    The service uses a local sentence transformer model.
+This command downloads the model to the `embedding_model` directory and needs to be run once.
+    ```bash
+    python scripts/download_model.py
+    ```

-5.  **Configure Environment Variables**
+6.  **Configure Environment Variables**
-    `.env` file in the `/env` directory.
-The service requires Azure OpenAI credentials to function.
+    Create a `.env` file in the project's root directory.
+The service requires Azure OpenAI credentials for the chat model to function.
+The embedding model runs locally and requires no keys.
     ```env
     # Azure OpenAI Settings
     AZURE_OPENAI_API_KEY="your_azure_api_key"